Jason0917/Normalizing-Flow-Based-Defect-Detection/Readme.md

 $ python main.py
 ```

-If you want to run the original DifferNet, change the use_VAE to True in config.py.
+If you want to run the original DifferNet, change the use_VAE to False in config.py.

 ```
-use_VAE = True
+use_VAE = False
 ```

 ## Data